 The company takes the security of your data seriously.
 It has internal policies and controls in place to ensure that your data is not lost, accidentally destroyed, misused or disclosed, and is not accessed except by our employees in the proper performance of their duties.
 All devices used to access personal data (such as laptops or smart phones) are appropriately password protected.
 Any CV’s printed in hard-copy are securely filed in a locked cabinet, to which there is limited access.
 Access to some electronic records may be restricted to only appropriate personnel and in some cases, documents or folders may also be password protected.

 If your application for employment is unsuccessful, the company will hold your data on file for one year after the end of the recruitment process.
-If you agree to allow the company to keep your personal data on file for longer, the company will hold your data on file for a further year for consideration for future employment opportunities.
+If you consent to allow the company to keep your personal data on file for longer, the company will hold your data on file for a further year for consideration for future employment opportunities.
 At the end of that period or once you withdraw your consent, your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.